Jaerock Lee: Man of Flesh, Man of Spirit

 Man of Flesh, Man of Spirit (Vol. 1 and 2), is a compilation of Lee's sermons on the Book of Job.
 Lee discusses what he perceives to be the evilness in human nature.

 Spirit, Soul and Body

 In the book Spirit, Soul and Body, Lee deals with the question "What did God, who existed all by Himself before all eternity, look like?"
 The book discusses possible meanings of such biblical terms as 'flesh', 'things of the flesh', 'works of the flesh', and 'spirit'.
-Lee writes that the 'heavens' were generally categorized into four spiritual realm.
-The entire physical space including our Earth, our Solar System, our Galaxy, and the whole universe is referred to as the first heaven.
+Lee writes that the 'heavens' were generally categorized into four spiritual realms.
+The entire physical space including Earth, the Solar System, the Milky Way Galaxy, and the whole universe is referred to as the first heaven.

 Love: Fulfillment of the Law

 The book discusses the love of God.

 Footsteps of the Lord

 Footsteps of the Lord is a compilation of Lee's series "Lectures on the Gospel of John".
 He discusses Jesus' origin as well as the spiritual meaning embedded in Jesus' birth, public ministry, crucifixion, and resurrection.